 OpenSky® and Credit One Bank® Unsecured Platinum Visa® tout an application process that lasts less than a minute and causes minimal to no impact on your credit score.
 The major difference between these cards becomes the secured portion of the OpenSky® Secured Visa name: OpenSky® requires a deposit to establish a line of credit, and Credit One does not.
 Credit One does charge an annual fee, though.
 The major advantage Credit One has over OpenSky® is the opportunity for cardholders to participate in a cash back program.

-The Chase Freedom® card requires a higher credit score for eligibility so it tends to offer some cool bonuses that Credit One can’t: a $150 bonus after you spend $500 on purchases within the first three months of opening an account, and a $25 bonus after adding an authorized user and making a purchase in that same three month period.
+The Chase Freedom® card requires a higher credit score for eligibility so it tends to offer some cool bonuses that Credit One can’t: a $150 bonus after you spend $500 on purchases within the first three months of opening an account.
 While Credit One Bank® has a rewards program, Chase Freedom® card holders reap more benefits: 5% back on both purchases, as well as those at restaurants.
 All other purchases on the card bring the card holder 1% cash back.
 There is no annual fee with the Chase Freedom® card.
 Keep these benefits in mind when it’s time to apply for a credit card that grows with your credit score.>The information related to the Chase Freedom® credit card has been collected by CardRatings and has not been reviewed or provided by the issuer of the card.

 If you don't have stellar credit and are working on rebuilding your credit, then the Credit One Bank® Visa® is a good card for you.
 Card holders will receive credit education while dabbling in an entry-level rewards program.
 This Visa® doesn't offer lots of bells and whistles, but it helps cardholders learn responsible credit card usage.
 And that's a lesson that's as good as gold.